McLargo/mkdown-docs/docs/devops/k8s.md

 name-based virtual hosting.
 An Ingress controller is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic.
-Same rules as Nginx or Traefic can be applied to Ingress, meaning that traffic to a domain or a specific path can be redirect to the corresponding labelled service.
+Same rules as Nginx or Traefik can be applied to Ingress, meaning that traffic to a domain or a specific path can be redirect to the corresponding labelled service.

 ![Ingress flow](../assets/img/k8s-ingress.png)